Bamboo Recovery after Encryption Key Loss

 Mail SMTP server encryption.

 All data that is encrypted has a prefix of BAMSCRT.
 Each subsection below lists the encrypted data.
-After Identifying the encrypted data, you need to update it with a non-encrypted string from the UI.
+After identifying the encrypted data, you need to update it with a non-encrypted string from the UI.

 Always back up your data before making any database modifications.
 If possible, test any alter, insert, update, or delete SQL commands on a staging server first.